hmteditors/furman/README.md

 Advanced editing work:

-- First half of *Iliad* 16 in the Venetus A
+- First half of *Iliad* 16 in the Venetus A:  folios 206 recto - 213 verso (inclusive)